Ana-OS/wildtours-app/README.md

   * Create and delete a review
   * Flash messages to warn or greet the users
   * Responsive web design
-  * Display tour location using Mapbox
+  * Display tour locations using Mapbox
-  * Display start, stop and end points on the map
   * Book a tour